-The FHWA SPR-A program provides funding for the States to meet State-identified transportation planning needs and enables the States to foster innovation, invest in their infrastructure, and address the needs of all communities.
-This request supports the Secretary's priorities by helping State DOTs make investments that improve the Nation's transportation system in a safe, equitable, transparent, and accountable manner while engaging the public, elected officials, and other stakeholders in the process.
+The FHWA SPR-Subpart-A program provides funding for the States to meet State-identified transportation planning needs and enables the States to foster innovation, invest in their infrastructure, and address the needs of all communities.
+This request supports the Secretary's strategic goals of Economic Strength and Global Competitiveness, Equity, and Transformation by helping State DOTs make investments that improve the Nation's transportation system in a safe, equitable, transparent, and accountable manner while engaging the public, elected officials, and other stakeholders in the process.
 States will then use Federal transportation funds more efficiently and effectively to focus on the national performance goal areas and the goals of the IIJA.
-Examples of products that States produce using SPR-A program include the Long-Range Statewide Transportation Plan, Statewide Transportation Improvement Program (STIP), regional and corridor studies, data collection such as traffic counts, and forecasts of future transportation demand.
+Examples of products that States produce using SPR-Subpart-A program include the Long-Range Statewide Transportation Plan, Statewide Transportation Improvement Program (STIP), regional and corridor studies, data collection such as traffic counts, and forecasts of future transportation demand.

-The FHWA SPR-B program supports the Secretary's priorities by providing funding for the States to meet State-identified research needs.
+The FHWA SPR-Subpart-B program supports the Secretary's priorities by providing funding for the States to meet State-identified research needs.
 Using the research management process, high priority is given to applied research on: State or regional problems, transfer of technologies from researchers to users, and research for setting standards and specifications.
-This results in better informed policy decisions that balance safety, productivity, and infrastructure preservation (with renewed emphasis on planning for a resilient transportation network).
+This results in better informed strategic goals that balance safety, economic growth, equity, climate solutions and infrastructure preservation (with renewed emphasis on planning for a resilient transportation network).
 The States may adapt findings to practical applications by developing and transferring new technologies.
 Additionally, the program promotes enhanced collaboration with transportation stakeholders.